Crispy-repo/theaipeeps-intiface/README.md

    Click the **?** button in the top left corner of the control panel to toggle the documentation popup.

 9. **Preparing the Scenario:**
   For the best experience use something like this within the scenario to let the bot know what it should do:
-  - Every message needs to start with a number from 0 to 100.
+  "Every message needs to start with a number from 0 to 100.
 With this number you can control my toy.
-0 is off and 100 means full power.
+0 is off and 100 means full power."
   There you can also state how many toys you have connected and the name / usage.
 Feel free to experiment.

 ## License